openfheorg/openfhe-network-examples/README.md

 -l location of ssl certificates (or use -Wssloff)

-## Network Measurement & Control examples (using the peer to peer gRPC framework)
+## Network Measurement & Control examples (using the peer to peer gRPC framework) [not verified as working]

 To run the network measurement protocol with two nodes, open two terminals and run the following commands from the `build` directory: